ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 ### First steps: snippet trigger and tabstop navigation keys

-After installing LuaSnip you should immediately configure...
+After installing LuaSnip you should configure:

-1. the key you use to trigger (expand) snippets
+1. the key you use to trigger (expand) snippets,
-1. the key you use to move forward through a snippet's tabstops, and
+1. the key you use to jump forward through a snippet's tabstops, and
-1. the key you use to move backward through a snippet's tabstops.
+1. the key you use to jump backward through a snippet's tabstops.

 <!-- See the [LuaSnip README's keymaps section](https://github.com/L3MON4D3/LuaSnip#keymaps) for official examples. -->